nwg-piotr/t2ec/README.md

 # t2ec

-Collection of scripts to use in the Tint2 panel executors, which provide system information and controls as icons or textual display.
-Also find more in the [psuinfo](https://github.com/nwg-piotr/psuinfo) project.
+Collection of scripts to provide system information and controls as icons or textual display.
+Aimed at [Tint2](https://gitlab.com/o9000/tint2), possible to apply in other panels.
+Also check the [psuinfo](https://github.com/nwg-piotr/psuinfo) project.

 ___
 Same as [psuinfo](https://github.com/nwg-piotr/psuinfo), these scripts were originally developed within the [tint2-executors](https://github.com/nwg-piotr/tint2-executors) project, and a number of people contributed to it: